 2. System Installation Process

-Installation methods for both the distros are quite the same and comfortable.
-Linux Mint and Ubuntu both support the Ubiquity installer method and UEFI.
+Installation methods for both the distros are quite the same and comfortable. linux mint vs ubuntu both support the Ubiquity installer method and UEFI.

 3. Basic Interface